Chiastic structure

 Chiastic structure, or chiastic pattern, is a literary technique in narrative motifs and other textual passages.
 An example of chiastic structure would be two ideas, A and B, together with variants A' and B', being presented as A,B,B',A'.
-Chiastic structures that involve more components are sometimes called "ring structures", "ring compositions", or, in cases of very ambitious chiasmus, "onion-ring compositions".
+Chiastic structures that involve more components are sometimes called "ring structures" or "ring compositions".
 These may be regarded as chiasmus scaled up from words and clauses to larger segments of text.

 These often symmetrical patterns are commonly found in ancient literature such as the epic poetry of the Iliad and the Odyssey.
 Classicist Bruno Gentili describes this technique as "the cyclical, circular, or 'ring' pattern (ring composition).
 Here the idea that introduced a compositional section is repeated at its conclusion, so that the whole passage is framed by material of identical content".
 Meanwhile, in classical prose, scholars often find chiastic narrative techniques in the Histories of Herodotus:

 Various chiastic structures are also seen in the Hebrew Bible, the New Testament, the Book of Mormon, and the Quran.